dtboy1995/android-sex-http/README.md

 # useful if you
 - The GET request requires processing in different cases, and the request results are quickly converted to Object
 - Your server is based on JSON and follows the REST specification
+- The use of the library will not be Fiddler capture
 # install
 ```java
 //Add it in your root build.gradle at the end of repositories: